colebolebolearchive/colebolebolearchive/README.md

-yo, welcome to my profile, i like making random stuff and uploading it onto here!
+yo, welcome to my profile, i mainly use python (with chat gpt, i cant code for shit)

 # Stats